tcorreabr/Parachute/README.md

 * For now it doesn't work on *Wayland*.
 * For now you may have to [click on a empty desktop to show it's wallpaper](https://github.com/tcorreabr/Parachute/issues/6).
 This should be fixed only when *KWin* 5.20 arrives.
 * You can use *KWin's* global shortcuts normally while using this script.
 To navigate between your desktops for example.
-* If you are using "Slide" animation to switch desktops, you may want to switch to "Desktop Cube Animation" or "Fade Desktop" to avoid some [unwanted visual effects](https://github.com/tcorreabr/Parachute/issues/1).
+* If you are using "Slide" animation to switch desktops, you may want to enable the "Slide docks" option to avoid some [unwanted visual effects](https://github.com/tcorreabr/Parachute/issues/1).
 * If you are having poor performance on animations, try to change "Scale method" to "Smooth" or "Crisp" in Compositor settings.
 * If you have [Virtual Desktop Bar](https://github.com/wsdfhjxc/virtual-desktop-bar) installed, [Parachute keyboard shortcut may be ineffective](https://github.com/tcorreabr/Parachute/issues/14) until KWin restart or dynamic desktop operations.